atsianis/Sacchon-App/documentation/DoctorAdvice.md

 1. The Doctor can create and store medical advice for one or more patients.
 The Doctor has the ability to select patients who do not yet have a doctor.
 2. The Doctor has the ability to see all available patients.
 Available patients are those who have completed one month of recording data and do not yet have a doctor.
 3. He can also see all the patients he has chosen to assess their health.
-4. He can modify his profile whenever he wants as well as the consultations he has saved
+4. He can modify his profile whenever he wants as well as the consultations he has saved.
+5. The doctor become deleted in case that he hasn't insert data for 15 days.

 Endpoints
 ============